 Participants will meet at Zonneveld Farm (directions sent upon registration).

 Join nationally recognized floral artist Ariella Chezar for an inspiring and informative program on flower arranging.
 The program will take place at Zonneveld Farm in Columbia County, NY, where Ariella will lead a tour of her cut-flower farm.
-She will demonstrate how to condition and arrange freshly cut flowers in the wild and unstructured style for which she is know.
+She will demonstrate how to condition and arrange freshly cut flowers in the wild and unstructured style for which she is known.
 Using information from her latest book, The Flower Workshop, Ariella will lead participants through the basics of flower arranging.
 Following the walk, talk, and flower-arranging demonstration, she will sell and sign her inspiring new book.

-Ariella Chezar is a nationally recognize flower arranger.
+Ariella Chezar is a nationally recognized flower arranger.
 She is best known for a free flowing, wild style and has championed this growing trend in flower arranging.
 In 2014 she started Zonneveld Farm, located in Columbia County, NY, where she cultivates much of what she uses for her arrangements and workshops.
 Ariella’s flowers are sustainably grown, and she is committed to using organic techniques on her farm.

 Classes meet on Mondays, September 12-26, 5:30 – 8:30pm.